-Modeling agencies in Los Angeles are aplenty, but figuring out which to pursue once you are at a certain level in your career is an essential task.
-This city is home to several of the top modeling agencies in the country, as well as many intended to nurture newer or undiscovered talent.
-Here are eight top modeling agencies in Los Angeles for the new, working, or established model/influencer.
+Modeling agencies in Los Angeles are aplenty—but that can make it tricky to figure out which one is right for your modeling career, right now.
+The city is home to several of the top modeling agencies in the country, as well as many intended to nurture newer or undiscovered talent.
+Here are seven top modeling agencies in Los Angeles for the new, working, or established model (or influencer!).

 The Breakdown: Bella Agency has quickly risen to the top of the field due in large part to its two-tiered nature: it houses both fashion and lifestyle in one agency.